 How to Delegate Tasks to the Right PeopleFeb 09, 2021

-In my previous article, “The Principles of Delegation For Recruitment Firms,” I explained why effective delegation is a critical recruitment strategy for your success.
+In my previous article, “The Principles of Delegation For Recruitment Firms,” I explained why effective delegation is a critical recruitment industry strategy that can make or break your success.
 I also elaborated on delegation steps 1 & 3 listed below:

 Step 1: Clarity on what tasks you’re delegating and what the finished product should look like